Sungrow Inverter Review

 This inverter comes with unique push-in connectors that make the installation quicker and more convenient.

-It’s also compact and lightweight, allowing it to be portable, and the mounting plate of Sungrow inverters have a built-in internal level which improves the installation time.
+It’s also compact and lightweight, allowing it to be portable, and the mounting plate of Sungrow inverters has a built-in internal level which improves the installation time.

 Commissioning the inverter is also more straightforward since it can be done through the iSolarCloud App or the LCD.